You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 There are two ways to create questions and categories: Manually through BluePrint or through the import functionality.

 • Otherwise, you can create your categories in the Question Categories section in BluePrint.
 Every question belongs to a category; sub-categories are optional.
-In both BluePrint and the WebApp, questions appear nested within their categories.
+In both BluePrint and the Learning Platform, question subcategories appear nested within their parent categories.

 To Create Questions and Categories in BluePrint: